Yang Jing (composer): Career

-2006 in Opera «To Die for Love» premiere, New National Theater Tokyo, Japan, which featured Yang’s pipa solo, not only as the musical character, but the Role played on the centre of stage.

-«Swiss Jazz Quintet» China Tour / Swiss Jazz Ensemble 4tett Different Song Asia & Europe Tour.
+In 2006 in Opera «To Die for Love» premiere, New National Theater Tokyo, Japan, which featured Yang's pipa solo, not only as the musical character, but the Role played on the centre of stage.
+With the «Swiss Jazz Quintet» appeared her at Shanghai Jazz Festival; She started tours with Swiss Jazz Group 4tett Different Song in China and Switzerland.